PTYS/LPL Graduate Students

 - Temperature-dependent modification of possible cryovolcanic features

 - We predict a latitude-dependent asymmetry in equatorward vs. poleward facing slopes of cryovolcanic domes on Ceres due to temperature differences of these slopes affecting the rates of viscous flow.
-Viscous flow rates are slow enough at the location of Ahuna Mons that it would remain identifiable as a cryovolcanic feature today, given the expected young age of the dome.
-[Sori et al. (2017a)]
+Viscous flow rates are slow enough at the location of Ahuna Mons that it would remain identifiable as a cryovolcanic feature today, given the expected young age of the dome [Sori et al. (2017a)] and can be used to constrain the cryovolcanic rates on Ceres throughout time [Sori et al. (submited)].

 - Carbon dioxide ice transport and stability on the Uranian moons